okira-e/go-as-your-backend/README.md

 Because Go is awesome.
 And will serve more requests per dollar than most other languages.

 ## How to use?
+## What's does the template offer?

+- A Makefile with commands for running the application in development and production mode, building the application, running tests and running database migrations
+- Swagger documentation for the API
+- Project structure for a web application
+- Web framework and ORM setup

 After cloning this template repository & adding database credentials in a `.env` file in the root directory, the following Makefile commands are available: